Solutions

 Recycling paper and plastic

-We are working to develop and adapt technologies to improve disintegration of the cellulosic fibres that are segregated during the pulping process.
+We are working to develop and adapt technologies to improve the recycling process to obtain a new material of high quality and added value.
 These innovations enable us to tackle the following challenges:

 • develop new improved cellulosic packaging solutions that make new features (e.g., enhanced product protection by coatings or laminates) compatible with recyclability.

-• We adapt and develop technologies to disintegrate fibres in the pulping process with special emphasis on laminated or coated papers where the challenge is even greater.
-These solutions enable us to:
+• We adapt and develop technologies to achieve fibre disintegration in the pulping process, with a special focus on laminated or coated papers.
+These solutions allow us to:

 Recycling plastic